Eugene Frenke

-Eugene Frenke (1 January 1895 - 10 March 1984) was a Russian-born film producer, director and writer.
+Eugene Frenke (1 January 1895 – 10 March 1984) was a Russian-born film producer, director and writer.
 He twice collaborated with the director John Huston on the films Heaven Knows, Mr. Allison and The Barbarian and the Geisha.

-He was married to the Ukrainian actress Anna Sten, from 1932 until his death in 1984.
+Frenke was married to the Ukrainian actress Anna Sten, from 1932 until his death in 1984.
 She appeared in a number of his films.